-Residents who have a decrease in income as a result of enrolling in a training program may request an interim examination.
-HABC or the privately owned/managed site will determine the decrease in incremental income as a result of the training program and adjust the resident's rent accordingly.
+Residents who have a decrease in income because of enrolling in a training program may request an interim examination.
+HABC or the privately owned/managed site will determine the decrease in incremental income because of the training program and adjust the resident's rent accordingly.